vikrant82/trace_analyzer/analysis_summary.md

   This flexibility is especially valuable in Kubernetes environments with Istio/Envoy where raw traces contain significant infrastructure duplication.
 Jaeger shows everything without smart filtering, making it harder to focus on application-level bottlenecks.

-## Architecture Highlight: The Four-Pass Analysis Pipeline
+## Architecture Highlight: The Five-Pass Analysis Pipeline

 The core of the tool's unique value lies in its processing pipeline, which ensures data integrity and accurate calculations.